 Junk food $10 per child per month $20

 Money for Uptown lunches $25 per month

-Money for Gaming stuff $30 per month ( son) Not monthly but generally I would end up purchasing during the year Points for Xbox in exchange of chores during the year.
+Money for Gaming stuff $30 per month ( son) Not monthly, but generally, I would end up purchasing during the year Points for Xbox in exchange for chores during the year.

 So before I was spending approximately $200 a month on them ( give or take)